beardsleymj/gameboy/README.md

 # gameboy
-Game Boy emulator written in C that can play some games.
+A Game Boy emulator written in C that can play a decent amount of commercial games.
 It was created as a project for learning about emulation.

 ![Pokemon](https://raw.githubusercontent.com/beardsleymj/gameboy/master/screenshots/pokemon1.png)
 ![Pokemon](https://raw.githubusercontent.com/beardsleymj/gameboy/master/screenshots/pokemon2.png)